MassiveCraft/Factions/README.md

 Installing
 ----------
-1. Download the latest release: [https://github.com/oloflarsson/Factions/tree/master/releases](https://github.com/oloflarsson/Factions/tree/master/releases)<br/>
+1. Download the latest release: [https://github.com/oloflarsson/Factions/tree/master/releases](https://github.com/oloflarsson/Factions/tree/master/releases)<br>
 1. Put Factions.jar in the plugins folder.

 A default config file will be created on the first run.

 License
 ----------
-This project has a LGPL license just like the Bukkit project.
+This project has a LGPL license just like the Bukkit project.<br>
 This project uses [GSON](http://code.google.com/p/google-gson/) which has a [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0 ).